-Marketers and Publishers: We are One
+Marketers and Media Organizations: We are One

 Whether the goal is to inform, educate or entertain, our audience is the most important piece of our content.
 And as the industry continues in the shift to focus on delivering targeted and relevant content to an attentive and active online audience, engagement is what forges the bridge between readers, content, and a brand.